 Rare but beautiful: The art of snow

-Not only is Bruegel the first major European artist to illustrate falling snow, he is the first Renaissance artist to place the Holy Family in a winter setting.
+Bruegel is the first major European artist to illustrate falling snow as well as the first to place the Holy Family in a winter landscape.

 A snowy village full of people in winter clothing.
 They are surrounded by rustic buildings and leafless trees.
 A castle is barely visible far off in the background.